masibw/goppa/README.md

 In order to continuously compare the test results, we need to construct the following flow.

+- When a pull request is created, a test is performed, and then the results are compared using goppa.
+- When the pull request is merged, run the test again.
+(Because the hash of the latest commit will change)

 For the first run, we need to prepare the results of previous tests (e.g. main branch).
 So, add the following code and merge it into the main branch to create test results when pull request is merged.

 ```yaml